open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/getting-started.md

 ---
 title: Getting Started
-description: Get telemetry from a client-server app in less than 5 minutes!
+description: Get telemetry for your app in less than 5 minutes!
 spelling: cSpell:ignore helloworld javaagent springframework autoreconfigure
-spelling: cSpell:ignore rolldice aarch Nanos darwin autoconfigure webmvc
+spelling: cSpell:ignore rolldice aarch Nanos darwin autoconfigure webmvc kotlin
 weight: 1
 ---

 This page will show you how to get started with OpenTelemetry in Java.

-You will learn how you can instrument a simple java application automatically, in such a way that traces, metrics and logs are emitted to the console.
+You will learn how you can instrument a simple java application automatically, in such a way that [traces][], [metrics][] and [logs][] are emitted to the console.

 ## Prerequisites